svajukiux/SlowFast/README.md

 ## Installation

 Please find installation instructions for PyTorch and PySlowFast in [INSTALL.md](INSTALL.md).
-You may follow the instructions in [DATASET.md](slowfast/datasets/DATASET.md) to prepare the datasets.
+Follow the instructions in [DATASET.md](slowfast/datasets/DATASET.md) to prepare the datasets.

 ## Quick Start